 The good news is, 95% of the doctors across the United States accept Medicare Assignment.

-There are many other things to consider when searching for a Medigap or Part C plan, but if the Plan offers benefits for excess charges, that is a bonus for the member.
+Another option to ensure you do not pay Part B excess charges is to enroll in a Medicare supplement (Medigap plan) or Medicare Advantage (Part C) plan that covers those charges for you.
+There are many other things to consider when searching for a Medicare Supplement plan or Part C plan, but if the Plan offers benefits for excess charges, that is a bonus for the member.

 Providers Who Opt-Out of Medicare